bollu/bollu.github.io/content/blog/reading-kmett-structs.md

 new a = st (newLinkCut Nil Nil Nil Nil a a)
 ```

-I hadn't seem `PrimMonad` before.
+I hadn't seen `PrimMonad` before.
 Hackage reveals it to abstract out any
 kind of state monad which can execute primpos on array-like objects.
 So, think `PrimMonad ~ ST, IO` etc.